ZelphirKaltstahl/german-exercises/deutsch-uebungen.md

 * Versuche einen Tagebucheintrag zu schreiben.
 Frage einen Muttersprachler oder eine Muttersprachlerin, ob er oder sie dir dabei helfen kann.
 Versuche dabei so viel wie möglich selbst zu schreiben.
 Weißt du nicht wie man ein Wort schreibt oder wie du einen Satz formulieren kannst, dann frage einfach nach.

-	Try to write a diary entry.
+	**English**: Try to write a diary entry.
 Ask a native speaker, if they can help you.
 Try to write as much as you can yourself.
 If you don't know a word or how to put a phrase, ask a native speaker.

-	TODO: 汉语
+	**汉语**: TODO

 * Lasse dir von einem Muttersprachler oder einer Muttersprachlerin etwas vorlesen und versuche ohne den Text zu sehen so viel wie möglich zu verstehen.
 Falls du nichts verstehst, könnt ihr ein Lesetempo finden, das angemessen ist.

-	Let a native speaker read something to you and try to understand as much as possible, not looking at the text.
+	**English**: Let a native speaker read something to you and try to understand as much as possible, not looking at the text.
 In case you don't understand anything, you can find an appropriate speed of reading.

 * Höre dir ein interessantes Hörbuch an.

-	Listen to an interesting audio book.
+	**English**: Listen to an interesting audio book.

 * Höre Radio in der Fremdsprache.

-	Listen to radion in the foreign language.
+	**English**: Listen to radion in the foreign language.

 * Gehe zu einem Sprachtreffen um mit Leuten sprechen zu üben.

-	Visit a language meeting, to practice speaking the language with people.
+	**English**: Visit a language meeting, to practice speaking the language with people.

 # Übersetzen